top of page

 Filth flies as monitors of Cryptosporidium parvum and Giardia duodenales.
 These protozoan parasites are cryptically spread through ecosystems due to infected hosts often presenting asymptomatically.
 This work looks to use flies as a mechanism to identify these pathogen's prevalence using flies that interact with infected scat across wild and agricultural landscapes.

-Method development for use of filth flies to detect pathogen using rapid testing.
+Method development for use of filth flies to detect Staphylococcus aureus using rapid testing.
 Rapid tests are cost effective and accessible methods for detecting the presence of target antigens.
 The goal of this work is to develop a method to allow for the testing of filth flies in ecological monitoring of pathogens using a methodology that is cheaper and easier to access than traditional diagnostic techniques.

 Impact of pathogens on necrophagous fly life history.
 Microbes are important symbionts to filth flies.
 Due to this relationship, it is likely that there are benefits to flies when encountering certain microbes, pathogenic or otherwise.
 Current literature suggests these effects are not only pathogen specific, but insect specific as well.
 This research looks to determine the role Staphylococcus aureus plays on the life histories of several forensically and agriculturally important flies.